Laurence Howard

 Howard was born in the south of England, took his degree in physiological science at University of Nottingham and his PhD in neurophysiology at Leicester.
 He joined Leicester University in 1974 and was appointed as sub-dean to the medical school, and subsequently as sub-dean of the Faculty of Medicine and Biological Sciences.
 He retired from the university in 2006.

+He was awarded an Honorary Degree of Doctor of Laws (LLD) by the University of Leicester in 2014.
 He was appointed Knight Commander of the Royal Victorian Order (KCVO) in the 2017 Birthday Honours.